 Subsequent work will address how the more virulent non-axisymmetric linear instabilities in the Hall-MHD system may affect nonlinear momentum transport.
 Global nonlinear Hall-MHD NIMROD calculations are ongoing that aim to quantify the level of momentum transport that can be attributed to the global, non-axisymmetric modes.
-Concerning linear theory -- since we are interested in global stability of the differentially rotating system, we aim to extend these results by considering how they are affected by additional inhomogeneities in the steady-state (radial and vertical stratification, magnetic geometry, etc.).
-It is likely that a simplified description similar to the EMHD model could also be derived for the ion-cyclotron modes in the large $kd_i$ limit.
+Concerning linear theory -- since we are interested in global stability of the differentially rotating system, we aim to extend these results by considering how they are affected by inhomogeneities in the steady-state (radial and axial stratification, gradients in the magnetic field, etc.).